Last Modified on June 30, 2023

 Installing Conversion Tracking for LinkedIn Ads

-So every time a user clicks on an ad, then converts gets to that page, it will be counted as a conversion.
+Great news!
+Now every time a user clicks on an ad and makes a purchase, it will be counted as a conversion.

 Setting Up Event Tracking